-Levin Landfill - considering options to keep it open
+Levin Landfill - considering options for its future

 Council promised our community that we would decide the future of the Levin Landfill this year, and when we consulted with you we should have given options other than closing the landfill.
 We're doing that now.